Updated July 28, 2023

-In fact, neural networks have successfully helped brands and organizations deal with many problems like detecting fraud use of credit cards.
+Neural networks have successfully helped brands and organizations deal with many problems like detecting fraud use of credit cards.

-They have also been applied in areas like the military for automated driving of uncrewed vehicles to correct English words from the written text.
+They have also been applied in areas like the military for automated driving uncrewed vehicles to correct English words from the written text.

-Clearly, one of the hardest things for a brand to do is to decide which one might be the right choice.
+One of the hardest things for a brand to do is to decide which one might be the right choice.

 These dynamics have ensured that there can be no perfect data mining technique because it is nearly impossible to predict the future successfully.

-Overall it is helping brands understand data mining tools in a much more scientific and systematic manner, thereby empowering and ensuring better brand connect on the one hand and a better growth story on the other hand.
+Overall it is helping brands understand data mining tools in a much more scientific and systematic manner, thereby empowering and ensuring better brand connections on the one hand and a better growth story on the other hand.